rajmalpure/AI-Workout-plan-generator/README.md

 - 🧘‍♂️ Includes **warm-up**, **main workout**, **cooldown**, and **circuits**
 - 🌐 Exposed as a **public API** (ready for web or app integration)
 - ⚡ Fast and lightweight – works instantly via CLI or Web API
+- ✅ Export workout plan to PDF or JSON

 ---